Homeostatic Criticality in Neuronal Networks: Simulation results

-We use $\tilde{W}$ time scales in the order of 100 ms ($\tau_W=300$ and $\tau_\Gamma=100$).
-Therefore, $\tilde{W}$ evolves at timescales comparable to that of network activity propagation.
+For the simulations, we chose $\tilde{W}$ time scales in the order of 10$^2$ ms ($\tau_W=300$ and $\tau_\Gamma=100$).
+Therefore, $\tilde{W}$ evolves more closely with the network activity propagation dynamics.
 On the other hand, we model the adaptive threshold mechanism as a long-term homeostatic regulation ($a> 10^{3}$), which means that this adaptation process occurs on a timescale slower than that of network dynamics.

-The $\tilde{W}^{*}$ component of the fixed point is always subcritical, but tends to the critical value when $(ab) \rightarrow \infty$.
-From a biological perspective, staying in the vicinity of a subcritical state might be advantageous, as it would decrease the risk of spontaneous runaway activity linked to dysfunctional regimes such as epilepsy~\cite{Priesemann2015}.
+Recent results show that the mossy cells in the dentate gyrus present such long recovery threshold time scales~\cite{Trinh2022}.

-For a robust quasi critical regime, as reflected in near critical avalanches, the system needs to evolve towards a stable fixed point not far from the true critical point, as quickly as possible, while keeping oscillations around the equilibrium to a minimum.
+For a robust quasi-critical regime with nearly critical avalanches, the system needs to evolve towards a stable fixed point not far from the true critical point as quickly as possible.
+This should happen while keeping oscillations around the equilibrium to a minimum.
 This can be achieved by minimizing the spectral radius of the Jacobian matrix.
-In Fig. \ref{fig2}(top), we study the stability of fixed point ($\rho^*, \Gamma^*, W^*, \theta^*$) with respect to timescale separation parameters a,b when A=1.
+In Fig. \ref{fig2}(top), we study the stability of fixed point ($\rho^*, \Gamma^*, W^*, \theta^*$) with respect to time scale separation parameters a,b when A=1.
 Colored regions indicate dynamics with stable fixed points.